Discover the best of Cacela Velha village, a gem in the Ria Formosa Natural Park (Algarve) full of beauty, poetry, history and an amazing beach.

 Restaurants of Cacela Velha

-In Cacela Velha village we tried the Casa Velha Restaurant:
+In Cacela Velha village we ate the Casa Velha Restaurant:

 Casa Velha RESTAURANT